Job plans are designed to bring consistency to how work is performed in Maximo.

 - Estimated durations

-If you have seen how data quality impacts reliability, job plans play a key role in that connection:
+If you have seen how data quality impacts reliability, job plans play a key role in that connection.

 Job Plans Enable Consistent Execution